-Please note: studying abroad may extend the duration of your studies at AAU.
-It is important that you plan your academic study plan carefully, in advance, with your Dean.
+Please note that studying abroad may extend the duration of your studies at AAU.
+It is, therefore, important that you plan your academic study plan in advance with the Dean's office.

-What should I do if I disagree with a decision made by my teacher or dean?
+What should I do if I disagree with a decision made by my teacher or Dean?

 Any decision on your student rights can be appealed to the body which made the decision.
-Details on the process of appeal are described in the Study and Examination Code.
+Details on the process of appeal are described in the Study and Examination Code in the Academic Codex.